aishp411/shopNow/Readme.md

 # CI/CD-Driven Kubernetes Deployment with Helm for Frontend and Backend

-This project involves creating Kubernetes deployment files for both frontend and backend services to ensure scalable, reliable application delivery.
+This project involves creating Kubernetes deployment files for both frontend, backend and admin services to ensure scalable, reliable application delivery.
 A Helm chart is developed to simplify configuration and streamline deployments.
-Additionally, Jenkins Groovy scripts automate the build and deployment pipeline, enabling a consistent and efficient CI/CD workflow using the provided frontend and backend repositories.
+Additionally, Jenkins Groovy scripts automate the build and deployment pipeline, enabling a consistent and efficient CI/CD workflow using the provided repositories.

 ## Application:
 - **Customer App** (React frontend)